Alfrheim/Alfrheim.github.io/_posts/2017-06-15-testing-repository-with-spring.md

 ---
 layout: post
-title:  "TDD a repository with jdbcTemplate"
+title:  "Applying TDD in a repository with spring jdbcTemplate"
 banner_image: programming.png
 date:   2017-06-15 02:16:01 +0200
 category: programming
-tags: [java, jdbcTemplate]
+tags: [java, jdbcTemplate, tdd]
 ---
 Recently I wanted to test the queries I was doing in the Database.
 The project was using spring boot and jdbcTemplate in a H2 database.